szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 Bear in the mind this is manually design, it won't detect such fiends from other mods, if they use the sirine animation.

+### Make some creatures immune to being cheesed with Thief Traps (3180) (IWDEE BGEE BG2EE EET)

+Traps are a common way to cheese tough fights.
+This component alleviates it in several (optional) ways:

+- Specific types of creatures are always immune
+  - By type: liches, demiliches, and dragons are immune.
+(Optional, ON by default)
+  - By specific power: anyone of level 25 or above are immune.
+(Optional, OFF by default)
+  - By specific fame or infamy: a user-definable list of "boss-type" creatures are always immune.
+Demogorgon, Amelyssan and every other ToB boss, Irenicus, Kangaxx (both), named Dragons, Aran Linvail, Bodhi...
+- Any specific creature can only be affected by a trap once per second.
+This prevents trap stacking becoming a cheesy way of doing extreme damage suddenly.
+(ON by default)
+- Limit the amount of traps permitted at a time (1-6) (OFF by default)

 </details>

 ---